 - Are pediatric or anxious

-- Need quick or repeat IOP checks They are convenient, but when precision matters, we always confirm with Goldmann.
+These tools are convenient, but when precision matters, we always confirm results with Goldmann tonometry.

-- Gonioscopy / Angle Assessment: This lets us evaluate whether the drainage angle is open, narrow, or at risk for closure, a key part of determining the type of glaucoma.
+- Gonioscopy / Angle Assessment: Allows us to evaluate whether the drainage angle is open, narrow, or at risk for closure—an essential step in determining the type of glaucoma.

 What’s New in Glaucoma Care (2024–2025)